markdoc/docs/pages/docs/examples.md

 ## Loops

-Markdoc does not support writing loops directly into documents.
+Markdoc does not support writing loops directly in documents.
 If you need to loop through content, do so in a custom [Node](/docs/nodes) `render` function or in a custom [React component](/docs/render/react).

 ```js
 export const group = {